ThreeMammals/Ocelot/README.md

 Ocelot supports a client sending a request id in the form of a header.
 If set Ocelot will use the requestid for logging as soon as it becomes available in the middleware pipeline.
 Ocelot will also forward the request id with the specified header to the downstream service.
-I'm not sure if have this spot on yet in terms of the pipeline order becasue there are a few that don't get the users request id at the moment and ocelot just logs not set for request id which sucks.
+I'm not sure if have this spot on yet in terms of the pipeline order becasue there are a few logs that don't get the users request id at the moment and ocelot just logs not set for request id which sucks.
 You can still get the framework request id in the logs if you set IncludeScopes true in your logging config.
+This can then be used to match up later logs that do have an OcelotRequestId.

 In order to use the requestid feature in your ReRoute configuration add this setting